 The extracurricular programme could not run without the help of community volunteers.
 If you would like to help with a club, or run your own, we would very much welcome your support.
 Please contact the school office.

-Covid update: We will be putting on after school clubs as soon as it is safe to do so.
+Covid update: clubs will run if it is safe to do so.

 MUSIC LESSONS